akrzemi1/__sandbox__/string_view_ctor.md

 ```

 Therefore the type has an *invariant*: the value of `sv.data()` is such that `sv.data()[0]`, `sv.data()[1]`, ..., `sv.data()[sv.size() - 1]` are valid rvalues.
 Or, in other words, `{sv.data(), sv.size()}` should represent a valid counted range.
 Also, `operator==`, which defines the value of any type takes inot accounts only the values of these characters, not the addresses.
 Thus two `string_view`s can contain different pointers, but still compare equal.
 This also implies a precondition on the constructor taking a pointer and a size: these two should represent a valid counted range.

+## 2. Passing null pointer as `const char*`

+`string_view` has a converting constructor taking argument of type `const char*`.
+It follows the semantics of "C-string interface", which are:
+* The pointer cannot be null (UB otherwise).
+* The pointer must point to a valid array or characters, or a single character with value '\0' (UB otherwise).
+* The array pointed to must contain chatacter with value '\0' (UB otherwise).

+Clearly, this constructor has a precondition, and even applying P0903R1 cannot remove it: it can only widen the precondition slightly.
+There are many ways to assign semantics to type `const char*`.
+The one described above will be referred to as *C-string interface* in this paper.

 ---------